California man arrested for allegedly threatening relatives of Democratic rep, journalist

 "We are armed and nearby your house," one of the alleged texts said

-A man was arrested in Northern California Tuesday for allegedly threatening the families of Rep. Hakeem Jeffries’, D-N.Y., and an unidentified journalist.
+A man was arrested in Northern California Tuesday for allegedly threatening the families of Rep. Hakeem Jeffries’, D-N.Y., and a journalist, identified by multiple outlets as ABC News' George Stephanopoulos.

 Robert Lemke, 35, allegedly sent a text to Jeffries’ brother and sister-in-law that said the Democratic lawmaker was putting his family at risk "with his lies and other words.
 We are armed and nearby your house," Politico reported, citing the complaint.